Taxel/PlexTraktSync/README.md

 To setup this on your own machine, first clone or download this repo.

-* Windows

-Run setup.bat and follow the prompts.
+* Windows - Run setup.bat and follow the prompts.

-* Linux / MacOS / Other

-Assuming you have Pythin installed, all the files you need are in the data folder:
+* Linux / MacOS - Assuming you have Python installed, use the files in the data folder to complete these steps:

 This should install the required Python packages:
 ```